Roku TV Remote Not Working: Reasons & DIY Fixes

 [3] Select your Roku TV from the Available Devices list.

-[5] Now tap on Remote below the name of your device.
+[5] Tap Remote below the name of your device.

-Troubleshooting Methods for Roku Remote App
+Fixes for Roku Remote App Not Working

-[2] VPN: If you are connected to a VPN service, disconnect it immediately.
+- If you are connected to a VPN service, disconnect it immediately.
 It has to be done because the application won’t work if VPN is enabled on your smartphone.

 Buy a Replacement Remote